 <Unchanged text is omitted>

-- Comb offset hopping pattern with repetition, as defined by the higher layer parameter [combOffsetHoppingWithRepetition], where the parameter can be set to either ‘[per-symbol]’ or ‘[per-R-repetition]’ subject to UE capability.
-When the parameter is set to ‘[per-symbol]’, the comb offset hopping pattern is determined by the symbol index, and the comb offset hopping pattern is determined by the symbol index of the first symbol of the repetition when the parameter is set to ‘[per-R-repetition]’ according to clause 6.4.1.4.3 in [4, TS 38.211]
+- Comb offset hopping pattern with repetition, as defined by the higher layer parameter hoppingWithRepetition, where the parameter can be set to either ‘symbol’ or ‘repetition’ subject to UE capability.
+When the parameter is set to ‘symbol’, the comb offset hopping pattern is determined by the symbol index, and the comb offset hopping pattern is determined by the symbol index of the first symbol of the repetition when the parameter is set to ‘repetition’ according to clause 6.4.1.4.3 in [4, TS 38.211]

 <Unchanged text is omitted>

 - Cyclic shift, as defined by the higher layer parameter cyclicShift-n2, cyclicShift-n4, or cyclicShift-n8 for transmission comb value 2, 4 or 8, and described in clause 6.4.1.4 of [4, TS 38.211].
-When cyclic shift hopping is configured by the higher layer parameter [cyclicShiftHopping] for an SRS resource in an SRS resource set with the usage configured as 'antennaSwitching', or ‘codebook’ subject to UE capabilities, cyclic shift is updated at every symbol as described in [clause 6,4,1,4 of [4, TS 38.211]].
-For the cyclic shift hopping, a UE can be configured with a subset of cyclic shifts by the higher layer parameter [cyclicShiftHoppingSubset], where the cyclic shift hopping is performed only across the cyclic shifts configured in the subset.
-For the cyclic shift hopping, a UE can be configured with finer hopping granularity by the higher layer parameter [hoppingFinerGranularity].
-The UE is not expecting that [hoppingFinerGranularity] and [cyclicShiftHoppingSubset] are configured simultaneously for an SRS resource.
+When cyclic shift hopping is configured by the higher layer parameter cyclicShiftHopping for an SRS resource in an SRS resource set with the usage configured as 'antennaSwitching', or ‘codebook’ subject to UE capabilities, cyclic shift is updated at every symbol as described in [clause 6,4,1,4 of [4, TS 38.211]].
+For the cyclic shift hopping, a UE can be configured with a subset of cyclic shifts by the higher layer parameter hoppingSubset, where the cyclic shift hopping is performed only across the cyclic shifts configured in the subset.
+For the cyclic shift hopping, a UE can be configured with finer hopping granularity by the higher layer parameter hoppingFinerGranularity.
+The UE is not expecting that hoppingFinerGranularity and hoppingSubset are configured simultaneously for an SRS resource.
 The UE is not expecting that the cyclic shift hopping and the higher layer parameter [tdm] are configured simultaneously for an SRS resource.

 - Transmission comb value, as defined by the higher layer parameter transmissionComb described in clause 6.4.1.4 of [4, TS 38.211].

 - Transmission comb offset, as defined by the higher layer parameter combOffset-n2, combOffset-n4, and combOffset-n8 for transmission comb value 2, 4, or 8, and described in clause 6.4.1.4 of [4, TS 38.211].
-When comb offset hopping is configured by the higher layer parameter [combOffsetHopping] for an SRS resource in an SRS resource set with the usage configured as 'antennaSwitching' or ‘codebook’, subject to UE capabilities, transmission comb offset(s) are updated as described in [clause 6,4,1,4 of [4, TS 38.211]].
-For the comb offset hopping, a UE can be configured with a subset of comb offsets by the higher layer parameter [combOffsetHoppingSubset], where the comb offset hopping is performed only across the comb offsets configured in the subset.
+When comb offset hopping is configured by the higher layer parameter combOffsetHopping for an SRS resource in an SRS resource set with the usage configured as 'antennaSwitching' or ‘codebook’, subject to UE capabilities, transmission comb offset(s) are updated as described in clause 6.4.1.4 of [4, TS 38.211].
+For the comb offset hopping, a UE can be configured with a subset of comb offsets by the higher layer parameter hoppingSubset, where the comb offset hopping is performed only across the comb offsets configured in the subset.
 The UE is not expecting that the comb offset hopping is configured while the higher layer parameter nrofSRS-Ports-n8 is set to ‘ports8tdm’ for an SRS resource.

 <Unchanged text is omitted>